wandledareik-ops/configure-ad/README.md

 </p>
 <br />
 Next, we create a Domain Admin that will be able to make changes within Active Directory.
-To do this we go to start and select Active Directory Users and Computers.
+Open the new Admins OU and right click the blank space and select new and select users.
+Fill out the info and finish the process.

 <p>
 <img width="779" height="542" alt="picture 6" src="https://github.com/user-attachments/assets/b24c4e48-0d7b-480f-88d9-8531ea44f1e5" />
 </p>
 <br />
-Test
+To make a user into a Domain Admin we right click the user then click properties then up top we select member of then add.
+Search for Domain Admins then apply and ok.
 <p>
  <img width="760" height="536" alt="picture 7" src="https://github.com/user-attachments/assets/90a10753-0a4f-4d69-bcd7-7a987301d654" />

 </p>
 <br />
-Test
+We can move the users into different OUs to keep everything straight.
+Here we can see the new User within the Admin OU.

 <p>
 <img width="1152" height="619" alt="picture 8" src="https://github.com/user-attachments/assets/57717f95-c8f6-4ce2-afa9-df0d5ca538c4" />

 </p>
 <br />
-Test
+Now we want to add another computer into the domain.
+First, we need to make sure that the client computer is configured to use the Domain Controller as it's DNS server.
+For our project we can set this within Azure.
+Within Azure is navigate to the VM and go to Settings then DNS servers and select Custom and put in the private IP address of our Domain Controller.
 <p>
  <img width="471" height="289" alt="picture 9" src="https://github.com/user-attachments/assets/f80909dc-5b07-47e9-8c37-a6b2c74bcce0" />

 </p>
 <br />
-Test
+We then take the public IP address of our Client VM and with Remote Desktop Connections we can connect to the VM.
+To do this we search for the Remote Desktop Connection within the start menu.

 <p>
 <img width="1226" height="944" alt="picture 10" src="https://github.com/user-attachments/assets/916c6f63-d254-44c8-89bc-cce6733874f5" />

 </p>
 <br />
-Test
+Log in to Client VM as the original User and open the System settings.
+Scroll down to About then click Domain or workgroup.
+A domain option will be available, and you type in the name of the domain you wish to add the VM too.
+Making sure nothing is mispelled.
 <p>
 <img width="771" height="540" alt="picture 11" src="https://github.com/user-attachments/assets/41f80027-8134-4cb5-a710-74af279f78b6" />

 </p>
 <br />
-Test
+If done correctly we can go back to the Domain Controller and open Active Directory.
+It will by default be in the Computers OU, but you can move it elsewhere.
+I created the _CLIENTS OU and put it there.